 Enable and Use Linux on Your Chromebook

-Above tutorial explained how you can enable, install and use Linux on your Chromebook.
-Besides that we have also explained how you can install Linux apps along with Linux Software Store in Chromebook.
-Plus you can access your Chrome OS files on Linux as well by copying them or by mounting them as shared folder.
+The above tutorial explained how you can enable, install, and use Linux on your Chromebook.
+Besides that, we have also explained how you can install Linux apps along with the Linux Software Store in Chromebook.
+Plus you can access your Chrome OS files on Linux as well by copying them or by mounting them as a shared folder.
 You may also consider enabling microphone and GPU acceleration for Linux.

 Hope you liked this tutorial.
-Feel free to share your queries and suggestions in the comment section down below.
-You may also want to subscribe to our newsletter for getting latest tutorials directly into your inbox.
+Feel free to share your queries and suggestions in the comment section below.
+You may also want to subscribe to our newsletter to get the latest tutorials directly into your inbox.